ExodusMovement/schemasafe/doc/samples/optional-ecmascript-regex.md

  * `[complexityChecks] maxLength should be specified for pattern: "^\\p{digit}+$" at #`

-## unicode semantics should be used for all patternProperties matching
+## patterns always use unicode semantics with patternProperties

 ### Schema